Bikatr7/Kudasai/lib/gui/HUGGING_FACE_README.md

     batch_retry_timeout : How long Kudasai will try to translate a batch in seconds, if a requests exceeds this duration, Kudasai will leave it untranslated.

     number_of_concurrent_batches : How many translations batches Kudasai will send to the translation API at a time.
 For OpenAI, be conservative as rate-limiting is aggressive, I'd suggest 3-5.
 For Gemini, do not exceed 15 for 1.0 or 2 for 1.5.
 This setting more or less doesn't matter for DeepL.

+    gender_context_insertion : true or false - Whether to insert gender info into system prompts when translating text.
+Kudasai will look for a "gender.json" (exactly) in the root directory and scan each text to translate for the names in the file.
+If a name is found, Kudasai will insert the gender info into the system prompt.
+For more info look at the README.md.

+    is_cote: true or false - Whether you are translating COTE (Classroom of the Elite), Kudasai has specialized functions for COTE that will be enabled if this is set to true.

     ----------------------------------------------------------------------------------
     Open AI Settings:
     See https://platform.openai.com/docs/api-reference/chat/create for further details